dten/ssh-rs/README.md

-# ssh-rs
+# ssh
-Fork of pijul.org/ssh
+Fork of pijul.org/ssh (dead link)

+The crate at https://crates.io/crates/ssh points to dead source, this is a fork with updates